benolayinka/robot-react/README.md

 ### todo
 ## sim things to fix
-set character upright on fall
+set character upright on fall< br />
-create a nicer looking billboard create a more interesting level add points system and HUD
+create a nicer looking billboard< br />
+create a more interesting level< br />
+add points system and HUD< br />